 - A.8.1.
 The designated safeguarding lead should: - A.8.1.1.
 Ensure the school's child protection policies are known, understood, and used appropriately. - A.8.1.2.
-Ensure the school or college's child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with Trustees, the School Improvement Lead for Inclusion and SSCs regarding this. - A.8.1.3.
+Ensure the school or college's child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with The Executive, The Trustees and SSCs regarding this. - A.8.1.3.
 Ensure the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school or college in this; and - A.8.1.4.
 Link with the safeguarding partner arrangements to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - A.8.1.5.
-To help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and Senior Leadership Team;
+To help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children and young people, including children/young people with a social worker, are experiencing, or have experienced, with teachers and Senior Leadership Team;